Thanks for visiting Censemaking.

 This is a space for sharing my thoughts and is not designed (or intended) to represent crystal-clear, polished content on every occasion.
 Sometimes I am trying ideas out (which is why I love to get feedback).
 I find that writing helps me to think things through and work with content in ways that can’t be done just in the mind or through writing out bullet points.
 My ideas come from interactions with other people, reading, my research, and practice.
 I constantly scour the Internet, print media and my experience for new insights on the world around me.

-I am the Principal of CENSE Research + Design and thus, my perspective can probably safely reflect that of my company on many issues – although this blog is not meant to be a shill for CENSE R + D, despite the common name shared between them.
+I am the Principal and President of Cense and thus, my perspective can probably safely reflect that of my company on many issues – although this blog is not meant to be a shill for Cense, despite the common name shared between them.
 Some of what I write about has little to do with how I make a living and that’s OK.
-I do write about my work, but do not write about my clients, partners or prospects unless given permission to or unless particular information is in the public domain.
-My posts are mine alone and do not necessarily reflect the perspective of those who work for me or with CENSE R + D as Associates or collaborators.
+I do write about my work, but do not write about my clients, partners or prospects unless given permission to or unless the particular information is in the public domain.
+My posts are mine alone and do not necessarily reflect the perspective of those who work for me or with Cense as Associates or collaborators.

-I am also a faculty member at the Dalla Lana School of Public Health at the University of Toronto and a graduate student at the Ontario College of Art and Design University.
+I am also an adjunct faculty member at the Dalla Lana School of Public Health at the University of Toronto and Lecturer at the OCAD University.
 All of the content shared and opinions expressed here are my own and do not reflect either of those institutions or the programs that I am affiliated with.
 Likewise, I serve with numerous other organizations and networks and do not represent them in my communications through this blog.

 Content from others